-We usually start with tea/coffee while we review what we are going to make and break for a late lunch based on something we have baked.
+We usually start by reviewing what we are going to make and break for a late lunch based on something we have baked.
+Click on each class for more detail.
+For availability and booking see the venues.

-Typically rolls, soft baps, wholemeal Loaves, a white cob and oatcakes.
+Typically rolls, wholemeal Loaves, a white cob, oatcakes and pittas.

 Fougasse, croissants, pizza, focaccia, baguettes.
 We will bake four of these in a class.